DUNE/dune-tms/README.md

 Once you have set your environment up, run `make`, which will make the `src` directory and build the shared object (library) to `lib`, move onto the applications in `app` and build them into `bin`.

+## toml dependency
+We read parameter settings using toml.
+I particularly like the https://github.com/ToruNiina/toml11/tree/v3.7.0 repo, which has a good readme, with fast and simple implementation.
+I should probably amke this into a git submodule soon

 # Directory structure
 * `app` contains the example executables, linking to the TMS library
 * `src` contains the TMS source files, like the track finder, event classes, true particle classes, and so on